Paul Herget: Publication of discovery circumstances

 In the 1950s and 1960s, Paul Herget compiled a large number of naming citations for minor planets, giving the discovery circumstances as well as background information on the name's origin and on the involved astronomers.
 His collected work is known as The Names of the Minor Planets and was published by the Cincinnati Observatory in 1955 and 1968.
 The last publication contains details of the discovery and naming of 1,564 minor planets up to the height of WWII in 1943, and spans from the first discovered minor planet, 1 Ceres, up to 1564 Srbija.
 Herget's discovery circumstances were later incorporated into the Dictionary of Minor Planet Names, which was prepared by astronomer Lutz Schmadel on behalf of IAU's commission 20.
-In this work, citations that origin from Herget's original compilation are marked with the letter "H" and the corresponding page number.
+In this work, citations that originate from Herget's original compilation are marked with the letter "H" and the corresponding page number.